deven-org/telemetry-functions/doc/METRICS.md

   /** Check suite last updated time (UNIX ms) */
   updated_at: number;

-  /** duration in ms between creation and last update */
-  duration: number;

   /** Is check suite configured for / sent to a GitHub app? */
   is_app_owner: boolean;